rekha-balan/azure-docs-test2-pr.nl-NL/articles/api-management/api-management-sample-flexible-throttling.md

     counter-key="@(context.Request.Headers.GetValueOrDefault("Authorization","").AsJwt()?.Subject)" />
 ```

-In this example we extract the Authorization header, convert it to `JWT` object and use the subject of the token to identify the user and use that as the rate limiting key.
-If the user identity is stored in the `JWT` as one of the other claims then that value could be used in its place.
+This example shows how to extract the Authorization header, convert it to `JWT` object and use the subject of the token to identify the user and use that as the rate limiting key.
+If the user identity is stored in the `JWT` as one of the other claims, then that value could be used in its place.

 ## <a name="combined-policies"></a>Combined policies
 Although the new throttling policies provide more control than the existing throttling policies, there is still value combining both capabilities.
 Throttling by product subscription key ([Limit call rate by subscription](https://msdn.microsoft.com/library/azure/dn894078.aspx#LimitCallRate) and [Set usage quota by subscription](https://msdn.microsoft.com/library/azure/dn894078.aspx#SetUsageQuota)) is a great way to enable monetizing of an API by charging based on usage levels.
 The finer grained control of being able to throttle by user is complementary and prevents one user's behavior from degrading the experience of another.